apehex/tokun/articles/tokun.16.md

 #### Encoder

-The encoder is a stack of `TokenizeBlock`, with added normalization and self-attention layers.
+The encoder is a stack of `TokenizeBlock`, with added normalization and self-attention layers:

 0. the `LayerNormalization` helps maintain coherence between layers
 1. the `Divide` layer splits the batch axis: `(B * G, E)` => `(B, G, E)`